HUMAN RESOURCES DEPARTMENT

 Mature judgment and ability to get along with the public.

-Work is performed outdoors and applicant must be physically
+Work is performed outdoors, and applicant must be physically.

-Able to perform some manual labor of varying degrees of
+able to perform some manual labor of varying degrees of

-Difficulty and in varying weather conditions.
+difficulty and in varying weather conditions.

 Part-Time hours governed by school openings and closing times.